 Radiology Technologist Schools and Careers in Nevada

-The colleges and universities of Nevada offer a variety of programs in general radiologic technology as well as specialty radiologic technology programs such as ultrasound and computed tomography.
+The colleges and universities in Nevada offer a variety of programs in general radiologic technology as well as specialty radiologic technology programs such as ultrasound and Computed Tomography (CT).
 This guide to radiologic technologist and technician schools in Nevada can help you make the right decision on where to attend school.
 Online radiologic technologist programs can also be a good match for students seeking increased flexibility and who are interested in options for accelerated learning.
 Read about the difference between radiology technologists and radiology technicians.
 Read on to continue learning about careers in radiologic technology and radiologic technologist in Nevada with our table of rad tech programs, information on rad tech employment and salary levels, and more.

 Quick Facts

-- There are 4 colleges and universities with radiologic technology degree programs in Nevada.1
+- There are 4 not-for-profit colleges and universities with radiologic technology degree programs in Nevada.1

 - 3 schools offer a certificate program in radiologic science.1